-The Annual Meeting will be held on Thursday, June 14, 2018 at 10:00 a.m. local time at 351 Galveston Drive Redwood City, CA 94063.
+Stockholders as of the record date and/or their authorized representatives are permitted to attend our Annual Meeting.
+The Annual Meeting will be held on Tuesday, June 25, 2019 at 10:00 a.m.
+Pacific Daylight Time at 351 Galveston Drive, Redwood City, California 94063.
 Directions to the Annual Meeting may be found at www.acelrx.com.
 Information on how to vote in person at the Annual Meeting is discussed below.